Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map

 As discussed above, a substantial concentration of annotation points is centered within the target region of object.
 Given the subjective nature of human annotation, it's reasonable to anticipate some variability in the positioning of annotation points within the target region \cite{ADSCNet}.
 However, the classic methods \cite{CSRNet, DM-Count} is sensitive to annotation displacement, resulting in counting accuracy decline.
 To solve this problem, a novel learning target called PAPM is introduced.
 The core principle of PAPM is rooted in the assumption that each annotation point within the target region exerts an equal influence on the counting task.
 Specifically, PAPM assumes that the probability of people annotating in the target region is consistent, mitigating the impact of annotation displacement.
 Our proposed PAPM is a general concept that can be easily incorporated with other methods, such as Gaussian density map \cite{CSRNet}, DM-Count \cite{DM-Count}, and P2PNet \cite{p2pnet}.

-In this work, as shown in the part framed by red dashed in Figure \ref{fig:framework}, the hand-designed method (HD-PAPM) is first proposed.
+In this work, we first combine PAPM with Gaussian density map, obtaining the hand-designed method (HD-PAPM).
 In the HD-PAPM method, we adopt a well-designed GGD kernel function to generate the PAPM as a learning target.
-Considering that hand-craft designed PAPM may not be an optimal learning target in deep learning, as shown in the part framed by a purple dashed in Figure \ref{fig:framework}, we design an optimal transport (OT) framework to learn a better PAPM representation from point annotation in an end-to-end manner.
+Considering that hand-craft designed PAPM may not be an optimal learning target in deep learning, we combine PAPM with DM-Count \cite{DM-Count}.
+In this combining, we design an optimal transport framework to adaptively learn a better PAPM representation from point annotation in an end-to-end manner (AL-PAPM).
 Specifically, in the AL-PAPM method, we design a transport cost based on the GGD kernel function to tolerate the annotation displacement.
 Furthermore, the proposed PAPM can also be effectively combined with the P2PNet.
 Through the adaptation of the proposal matching cost matrix in the P2PNet method, the composite approach ``P2P-PAPM" effectively elevates the counting performance of the P2PNet method.
 The overall framework is presented in Figure \ref{fig:framework}.